General Dentistry

 These are signs something might be off.
 Sometimes, the nerve inside your tooth gets irritated during the filling procedure.
 This is especially true if the cavity was large or close to the nerve endings.
 In rare cases, this can lead to nerve irritation or even the need for a root canal.

-Dental Care and Monitoring Your Filled Tooth
+Monitoring Your Filled Tooth

 After getting a filling, the best thing you can do is stay alert and kind to your teeth.
 Be gentle with your bite, avoid biting hard objects (yes, even pens or ice), and keep up with good dental care.